 Exam length.
-Many factors that can affect the duration of a 3D or 4D ultrasound examination, the most important of which is the position of the baby in the womb.
+Many factors can affect the duration of a 3D or 4D ultrasound examination, the most important of which is the position of the baby in the womb.
 A typical exam lasts about 15-20 minutes.
 Occasionally, the baby’s position prevents obtaining good images of his/her face.

 Preparation.
 There are no special preparations other than wearing comfortable and loose-fitting clothing.

 Risks.
 There are no known risks to you and your unborn child.

 Determining the sex of your infant.
 With the cooperation of the baby during the imaging session, 3D and 4D ultrasound can provide an indication of your baby’s sex.

 3D and 4D ultrasound imaging does not eliminate your need for routine care and the diagnostic ultrasound examinations associated with it.
 These examinations are intended to help determine the proper development of the fetus and check for any anomalies.
 Be sure to contact us with any questions.